devedse/DeveMazeGenerator/README.md

 ### The steps I took for minimal memory usage (Focussing mainly on AlgorithmBacktrack and eventually AlgorithmBacktrackSmartMemory):
 * I first created this maze generator where it used an enum for every point in the maze, solid or not solid.
 (32 bits per point)
+* The first issue I ran against was that the memory was overflowing when generating big mazes, I changed the execution from 32bit to 64bit and in the App.config I allowed VeryLargeObjects.
 * I changed this enum to a boolean (8 bits per point)
 * I started to use BitArray's (1 bit per point)
 * I created my own implementation of the BitArray that's faster then the one from C# and used "MethodImpl(MethodImplOptions.AggressiveInlining)" (20% speed increase)